 AI models are often built for single purposes and are costly, have limited use, and are difficult to scale and manage.
 The challenge for industry is clear: high barriers to entry, endless investment, and slow to realise ROI.

-In this blog, Nukon’s Principal Consultant – Artificial Intelligence, Ben Caldwell provides an answer to this challenge; Machine Learning Operations or MLOps.
+In this blog, Nukon’s Enterprise Architect, Ben Caldwell provides an answer to this challenge; Machine Learning Operations or MLOps.
 This practical, yet game-changing approach enables organisations to leverage AI more effectively to build and deploy AI solutions that are scalable, sustainable, secure, and manageable.

 If you have already had some experience deploying AI in production, or who are just starting and want to approach it the right way – read on or watch the on-demand webinar here!